spacecloud-io/space-cloud/README.md

 ### Step 3: Start Space Cloud
 You can start `space-cloud` with the following command.
 Make sure mongo db is running before this step.
 ```
-space-cloud run --config config.yaml
+./space-cloud run --config config.yaml
 ```

 That's it.
 Your backend is up and running!

 ### Step 4: Download the TODO App
-We have built a simple todo app using HTML and vanilla Javascript which works with the backend you have just created.
-You can find it [here](https://raw.githubusercontent.com/spaceuptech/space-cloud/master/examples/realtime-todo-app/index.html).
+Our back end is up and running.
+Time to show off it's awesome powers.
+We have built a [realtime todo app](https://raw.githubusercontent.com/spaceuptech/space-cloud/master/examples/realtime-todo-app/index.html) using html and javascript which uses the backend you have just setup.

-Feel free to play around with it to explore all the capabilities of Space Cloud.
+Open it in two different windows, login into both and then try adding some todos to see the magic.

 ## Support & Troubleshooting